Spiritual Masters & Teachers

 His humor was simply divine.
 When he laughed, everything complicated and insurmountable dissolved into thin air.
 His warmth of heart brought you in direct contact with the innermost.
 You understand without understanding.
 He was able to radically lead people back into the Self.
 Even in his old age he seemed like a joyful and lively boy, connected to the source of eternal Being.

-He was a disciple of Ramana Maharshi and contributed a lot to make the Advaita teachings accessible to western people.
+He was a disciple of Ramana Maharshi and contributed a lot to making the Advaita teachings accessible to western people.

 „First of all and finally, I am inviting you to this space of stillness that is your heart.”